Tax-exempt savings plans are another way to save on behalf of a child, without paying tax on the money they receive.

 Only a parent or legal guardian can open a junior ISA in a child’s name, while anyone over the age of 18 can open a TESP for a child, even if that child already has a junior ISA.

-This means that their grandparent, aunt or uncle or even a family friend can give the child a gift that is specifically from them.
+So, a grandparent, aunt or uncle or even a generous family friend can give the child a gift specifically from them.

 It doesn’t matter if they already have a child trust fund (or junior ISA)